“National Discipline: The Key to our Future”

 Receipts from current revenues are expected to increase by P190 million, plus P420 million to be generated from the 12 new tax measures passed in 1968 and 1969 and the additional tax measures to be presented to this Congress session.
 The new taxes will dampen inflationary pressures, allow for freer government credit to the private sector, as well as enable a substantial portion of the infrastructure program to be financed by noninflationary means.
 Domestic borrowing for the capital development programs will be limited to P240 million and will come from noninflationary sources such as GSIS, SSS, and the common bond sinking fund.

 D. Solution of Balance of Payments Problem and Inflation

 The most crucial economic problem we face today is our balance of payments.
 This is a problem caused by the development process.
 Specifically, it arose from the enthusiasm of the private sector to import more capital goods.
-Thus, although imports of consumer goods dropped to 12.6 per cent, imports of capital goods increased to 87.4 per cent.
+Thus, although imports of consumer goods dropped to 12.6%, imports of capital goods increased to 87.4%.